 The filling of small gaps within existing development e.g. the building of one or two houses on a small vacant plot in an otherwise extensively built up frontage.
-The plot will generally be surrounded on at least three sides by developed sites or Disorder Reduction Partnership and roads.
+The plot will generally be surrounded on at least three sides by developed sites or roads.
+Infrastructure

-roads, electricity, sewerage, water, children's services, health facilities and recycling and refuse facilities.
+A collective term for services such as roads, electricity, sewerage, water, children's services, health facilities and recycling and refuse facilities.